VesnaSUG/FOAM-Recipes/foam-tutorial.md

 VESNA: this files of the original pom are now in src/com/foamdev/cook/pom.js

-Poms are hierachal and there is another pom which manages the model files themselves.
+Poms are hierarchical and there is another pom which manages the model files themselves.
 See src/com/foamdev/cook/pom.js

 ```
 foam.POM({